 The soil carbon component is complex, but there are indicators that deserts may sequester SOC in many complex forms.
-As an initial example, in the Mojave Desert under Creosote (Larrea tridentata) canopy, the arbuscular mycorrhizal fungal standing crop was 423 kg·ha-1 (and 635 kg·ha-1 under elevated CO_2).
+As an initial example, in the Mojave Desert under Creosote (Larrea tridentata) canopy, the arbuscular mycorrhizal fungal standing crop was 423 kgC/ha (and 635 kgC/ha under elevated CO2).
 It is very challenging to determine the hyphal lifespan, critical to estimating C sequestration, as literature values range from 5 days (Staddon et al. 2003) to 145 days (Treseder et al. 2010).
 Currently other efforts to estimate turnover are being undertaken by Allen from image data already collected.
 Much of the variation is probably due to responsiveness of fungal hyphae to individual precipitation events at daily to seasonal scales (Hernandez and Allen 2013).
 An example is glomalin, a glycoprotein complex produced largely by arbuscular mycorrhizal fungi, that has a long retention span (Rillig et al. 1999, Allen 2022).
-Glomalin is known to accumulate due to a slow turnover, (measured using immunoreactive soil protein (IRSP), and can be as much as 40 μ g/g soil (Clark et al. 2009).
-Using a 2m rooting depth, this means that there may be 2 MT of glomalin protein per ha across the extensive creosote shrubland soils, representing a significant pool of SOC.
+Glomalin is known to accumulate due to a slow turnover, (measured using immunoreactive soil protein

+(IRSP), and can be as much as 40 μ g/g soil (Clark et al. 2009).
+Using a 2m rooting depth, this means that there may be 2 metric tons of glomalin protein per ha across the extensive creosote shrubland soils, representing a significant pool of SOC.

 Calcites/Caliche Carbon.
 Carbonates may be relatively unimportant to the global C cycle over a time scale of millions of years, as precipitation and dissolution is continuous.
-However, at time scales of decades to centuries, the inorganic carbon (C_i) , is often in disequilibrium and can dramatically impact the carbon cycle (Martin 2017).
-At a global scale, as much as 940 Pg C_i is sequestered as soil calcium carbonate (or calcite) with as much as 1404 Pg C as bicarbonate in groundwater, more than all the soil organic C (1530 Pg C), and well more than the 594 Pg C of standing plant biomass (Monger et al. 2015).
+However, at time scales of decades to centuries, the inorganic carbon (Ci), is often in disequilibrium and can dramatically impact the carbon cycle (Martin 2017).
+At a global scale, as much as 940 Pg Ci is sequestered as soil calcium carbonate (or calcite) with as much as 1404 Pg C as bicarbonate in groundwater, more than all the soil organic C (1530 Pg C), and well more than the 594 Pg C of standing plant biomass (Monger et al. 2015).
 Chuckwalla, Gunsight and Cherioni soils contain extensive layering of calcites, and even Carsitas soils have carbonate coatings on the surface of rocks.
-In the Chuckwalla Valley, for example, estimates ranged from 36 MT.ha-1 to 82 MT.ha-1.
-Using the smaller figure, and assuming that calcites underlie much of the creosote and microphyll woodlands (14.6 tons acre-1), then a conservative estimate is that there could be as much as 262 million tons stored deep in desert soils.
+In the Chuckwalla Valley, for example, estimates ranged from 36 metric tons of carbon/hectare to 82 metric tons of carbon/hectare.
+Using the smaller figure, and assuming that calcites underlie much of the creosote and microphyll woodlands (14.6 tons of carbon/acre), then a conservative estimate is that there could be as much as 262 million tons of carbon stored deep in desert soils.

-Moreover, produced at approximately 4 kg·ha-1.y-1, the buried calcite-C becomes relatively stable.
+Moreover, produced at approximately 4 kgC/ha/y, the buried calcite-C becomes relatively stable.
 Schlesinger (1985) estimated that the CaCO3 in the Chuckwalla Valley was formed during the Pleistocene, between 15,000 and 20,000 years ago, and an 85,000-year residence time appears to be relatively accurate.
-However, upon disturbance, loss rate appears to be significant over annual to decadal time scales, as much as 10 kg·ha-1. wet day-1 (Swanson 2017).
+However, upon disturbance, loss rate appears to be significant over annual to decadal time scales, as much as 10 kgC/ha/wet day (Swanson 2017).